ham-js/cat/docs/docs/Glossary.md

 There are subclasses to categories devices e.g. `TransceiverDevice` and `YaesuTransceiverDevice` (which is a subclass of `TransceiverDevice`).

+We also call a real device, like an actual Yaesu FT-891 a device sometimes.

 # Driver

 We call several things a "driver":